 Kind of depressing, huh?
 If you're relying solely or primarily on "one-and-done training" and aren't happy with the results, much of the answer for that is shown in the graph above.

 (Reminder: The image above is just visual representations of general idea.
-Don’t worry about the specifics of the data or any evidence or lack thereof for the so-called Ebbinghaus Forgetting Curve).
+For our purposes, don't worry about the specifics of the data or any evidence or lack thereof for the so-called Ebbinghaus Forgetting Curve).

 So if the learning curve left you as a trainer with something like a sugar buzz, then the forgetting curve no doubt brought the inevitable sugar crash.
 Just like it does for learners.